HiraokaTakuya/apery_rust/README.md

 Apery is a free USI shogi engine derived from Stockfish and Apery(C++ version).
 Apery was rewritten in Rust.
-This requires a USI-compatible GUI (e.g. Shogidokoro, ShogiGUI, MyShogi).
+Apery requires a USI-compatible GUI (e.g. Shogidokoro, ShogiGUI, MyShogi).

 ## Usage

-This requires the evaluation function binaries as a submodule.
+Apery requires the evaluation function binaries as a submodule.
-Use this command If you have not have the evaluation function binaries at apery/eval/.
+Use this command If you have not have the evaluation function binaries at apery_rust/eval/.
 ```bash
 cd apery_rust
 git submodule init